hbctraining/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 <img src="../img/model_shift.png" width="500">

-MACS randomly **samples 1,000 of these high-quality peaks**, separates their Watson and Crick tags, and aligns them by the midpoint between their Watson and Crick tag centers.
-The **distance between the modes of the Watson and Crick peaks in the alignment is defined as 'd'** and represents the estimated fragment length.
+MACS randomly **samples 1,000 of these high-quality peaks**, separates their positive and negative strand tags, and aligns them by the midpoint between their centers.
+The **distance between the modes of the two peaks in the alignment is defined as 'd'** and represents the estimated fragment length.
 MACS shifts all the tags by d/2 toward the 3' ends to the most likely protein-DNA interaction sites.

 ### Scaling libraries